 There are seasons of the year that tend to bring on more headaches due to allergies, ragweed, and temperature changes.
 Spring and Fall are two seasons where symptoms can tend to escalate.
 Allergies can activate symptoms of fibromyalgia, just like toxins in any form exacerbate fibro symptoms.

-Sometimes it may be necessary to limit outdoor activities during high allergy seasons, or wear a face mask.
+Sometimes it may be necessary to limit outdoor activities during high allergy seasons or wear a face mask.
 I often recommend the company “I Can Breathe” for a protective face mask from toxins and allergens.

 Another product that I often find helpful is the “Hot/Cold Migraine/Sinus/Tension Headache Head Wrap” shown below.
-The wrap contains beads which can be heated or cooled and applied to the head.
+The wrap contains beads that can be heated or cooled and applied to the head.
 And, guess what?
 It is so multi-functional that I also use this wrap around my knees.

 I actually wear this compression a different way.
 I wear the ice or heat part on the back of my head which covers the fibromyalgia tender points on the lower back part of the head and then the slight compression is around the forehead which helps to increase blood flow

 I prefer to use the beads in a cold state, but, alternating heat and cold are effective as well.